abstractneverland/Two-Role-Werewolf-Role-Assigner/README.md

 # Two-Role-Werewolf-Role-Assigner
 The distribution ensures at least one person gets two villagers (or Dup-Vill alternatively) AND the prophet is not with the werewolf.

+We have an english version and a chinese version for this assigner.
+Please use the more convenient one for you.